-Self Storing Hitch - Transport Position
+6.8 - Self Storing Hitch - Transport Position

-- 6. To convert the hitch from storage to transport mode, remove the safety chain from the storage stub.
+- To convert the hitch from storage to transport mode, remove the safety chain from the storage stub.
 Release the pressure on the jack, loosen the hitch clamp, and slide the jack off of the stub. - 7.
 Pull the lock pin on hitch tube sleeve, and then pull the hitch tube out of the hitch tube sleeve.
 Reinsert the lock pin to secure the tube. - 8.
-Install the jack onto the Hitch Sleeve jack mount tube, and tighten the hitch clamp on the jack mount. - 9.
-Extend the lower leg of the jack to a suitable hole. - 10.
+Install the jack onto the hitch tube, and tighten the hitch clamp to secure it in place. - 9.
+Extend the lower leg of the jack to a suitable length and secure with the jack pin. - 10.
 The swather should still be lifted from the ground at this point with the table safety lock in place.